The Five Major U.S. Charging Networks Compared

 Ionna

-Ionna is smaller but scaling quickly: the current 2026 snapshot shows 936 DC fast ports across 99 public sites, and Ionna's own 2025 updates reported over 1,100 charging bays live or under construction.
+Ionna is smaller but scaling quickly: the current 2026 snapshot shows 936 DC fast ports across 99 public sites.
+Separately, Ionna's own 2025 growth updates reported more than 1,100 charging bays either live or under construction, which is a broader expansion metric than the live public-site snapshot used in this guide.
 Ionna Rechargery specs also publish up to 400 kW charging and native NACS plus CCS support.

 In 2026, Ionna is most useful as a strategic secondary network on routes where coverage is already active.
 For primary-only dependency, most drivers still need a backup network until footprint density catches up.